Higher Connectivity of Tropicalizations: Proof of the Tropical Bertini Theorem

 \begin{remark} If a polyhedral complex is the tropicalization of an irreducible variety, then so is its image under any invertible linear transformation over $\QQ$.
 To see this, first note that for any nonzero rational number $r$, the scaling $r \cdot \trop(X)$ is achieved by scaling the valuation of the coefficient field.
 This means that we may scale the image to assume that the linear transformation is given by an integer matrix.
-Changing bases over $\ZZ$ for the source and target correspond to automorphisms of the respective tori, so we only need to consider diagonal linear transformations.
+Changing basis over $\ZZ$ for the source or target corresponds to an automorphism of the respective torus, so we only need to consider diagonal linear transformations.
 Finally, note that if $X \subset (K^*)^n$ is irreducible, so is its image under the map $(x_1,\dots,x_n) \mapsto (x_1^{c_1},x_2^{c_2}, \dots, x_n^{c_n})$ for any integers $c_1,\dots,c_n$. \end{remark}